near/wallet-selector/docs/guides/custom-wallets.md

 ### `connect`

-This method handles wallet setup (e.g. initialising wallet-specific libraries) and requesting access to accounts via `FunctionCall` access keys.
-It's important that `connected` is emitted only when we successfully gain access to at least one account.
+This method handles access to accounts via `FunctionCall` access keys.
+It's important that at least one account is returned to be in a connected state.

 > Note: Hardware wallets are passed a `derivationPath` where other wallets types are called without any parameters.

-> Note: The combination of setup and connecting is still under review.

 ### `disconnect`

 This method handles disconnecting from accounts and cleanup such as event listeners.
 It's called when either the user specifically disconnects or when switching to a different wallet.
-It's important that `disconnected` is emitted regardless of exceptions.

-> Note: The requirement to emit "disconnected" is still under review and may be removed in favour of accepting the Promise settling as a signal that this method has completed.

 ### `getAccounts`